 I got Andrea to demonstrate.

-You will need a golf ball, tennis ball or dog ball.
-Press the ball into your upper trapezius or middle of your upper neck.
-Often, this area is tight and that tightness leads to neck pain.
-We are loosening up the upper trapezius muscle (upper neck muscle) to decrease the pull happening on the neck.
+You will need a golf ball, tennis ball or a dog ball.
+Press the ball into your upper trapezius or the middle of your upper neck.
+This area is often tight, which leads to neck pain.
+We are loosening up the upper trapezius muscle (upper neck muscle) to decrease the pull on the neck.